 But no discussion of what may make us vulnerable is complete without revealing one vulnerability we all have, but that remains hidden from us.

 To experience it firsthand, watch the one-minute video below.
-While you do, count how many times you see the players in white pass the basketball:
+While you watch, count how many times you see the players in white pass the basketball:

 Did you see it?

 Many people who watch the video never see it.
 I didn’t, and couldn’t believe “it” was actually there the first time I watched it!